Table Of Contents

 Why is my Shopify store getting sales but no profit?

 Usually because pricing was set against revenue instead of total cost.
 Once you add product cost, shipping, packaging, transaction fees, ad spend, and refunds, a product that looks profitable can lose money on every order.
-Calculate net profit per product, then check your contribution margin layers (CM1, CM2, CM3) to find where the money is leaking before you scale.
+Calculate net profit per product, then check your contribution margin layers (CM1, CM2, CM3) to find where the money is leaking before you scale anything.

-What metrics should a new Shopify store track?
+Which metrics should a new Shopify store track?

 Track ROAS (ad profitability), CVR (conversion rate), AOV (average order value), CAC (customer acquisition cost), and profit margin.
 For a true profit view, watch contribution margin in three layers: CM1 after product cost, CM2 after fulfillment and fees, and CM3 after ad spend.
 These together tell you whether sales are genuinely contributing money or just generating activity.